 2a2.
-Reliability testing demonstrates the measure data elements are repeatable, producing the same results a high proportion of the time when assessed in the same population in the same time period and/or that the measure score is precise.
+Reliability testing 10 demonstrates the measure data elements are repeatable, producing the same results a high proportion of the time when assessed in the same population in the same time period and/or that the measure score is precise.
+For PRO-PMs and composite performance measures, reliability should be demonstrated for the computed performance score.